devdav1999/homework3/README.md

 # homework3

-This is the updated repository for homework 3 with updated refactors of buil.py.
+This is the updated repository for the personal site with updated refactors of buil.py.